America’s Most Dangerous States

 Our findings present both reason for hope and some harsh realities: For all the states that possess enviably low crime rates, others still struggle to provide residents with a basic sense of security.
 Moreover, clearance rates remain troublingly insufficient in many areas, suggesting that justice goes unserved too often.
 Perhaps these data help explain the disparity between the statistical improvement reported by authorities and the public’s sense that crime is increasing.
 Whatever annual crime figures show, American sentiment reflects how much remains to be done.

-However crime and law enforcement evolve in the years to come, it is up to individuals to take appropriate safety precautions to protect themselves and their families.
+However crime and law enforcement evolve in the years to come, it is up to individuals to take appropriate security precautions to protect themselves and their families.
 Even in communities in which crime rarely occurs, prudence is the best policy.
 Thankfully, many of the most effective safety measures come at no cost at all – they simply require the willingness to remain aware.
 In many ways, that’s the crucial conclusion to draw from this project’s data: Crime can happen anywhere, so no matter where you live, it pays to be prepared.

 Data on 2017 crime frequency rates per 100,000 residents, as well as information on the number of law enforcement employees in each state, were collected from the FBI’s Uniform Crime Reporting (UCR) Program.
 Data on percentage changes in both physical and violent crime from 2016 to 2017 were also recorded.